tonysyu/deli/doc/source/design_philosophy.rst

 And a few random ideas.

-* Use Artist primitives for drawing.
+* Use Stylus primitives for drawing.

-  - Artists are Flyweights (see [GoF]_) with interfaces for different parameters inputs and little, if any, knowledge of the data.
+  - Styluses are Flyweights (see [GoF]_) with interfaces for different parameters inputs and little, if any, knowledge of the data.
 Instead data is passed in at draw time with only
-  - An artist defines its own graphics context which updates its own settings (color, alpha, anti-aliasing, etc.) but you can pass in any instance-specific parameters you like to override the artist default
+  - An stylus defines its own graphics context which updates its own settings (color, alpha, anti-aliasing, etc.) but you can pass in any instance-specific parameters you like to override the stylus default

 * State should be a simple dict